Arizard/less-coffee-hugo/content/posts/dev-diary/scriptengine/scriptengine-dd-001.md

 classes, based on _outcome based scripting_.
 A user could do something similar with the following software:

-* Microsoft Word, Google Docs, Note taking apps or another word processor
+- Microsoft Word, Google Docs, Note taking apps or another word processor
-    * A user may not want to use a full-fledged word processor due to licensing fees, heavy-weight of the software, and **difficulty of creating layouts**.
+  - A user may not want to use a full-fledged word processor due to licensing fees, heavy-weight of the software, and **difficulty of creating layouts**.
     Word processors are aimed at documents and print media, while the user experience when writing scripts is much better on a digital platform (adjustable width, infinite scroll, responsive layouts).
-* Microsoft Excel, Google Sheets etc. may provide a better grid-based layout
+- Microsoft Excel, Google Sheets etc. may provide a better grid-based layout
-    * Again, as above, the software may be heavyweight, and to paraphrase the above, this software is not specifically targeted towards the same use cases as ScriptEngine is. **User Stories coming soon!**
+  - Again, as above, the software may be heavyweight, and to paraphrase the above, this software is not specifically targeted towards the same use cases as ScriptEngine is. **User Stories coming soon!**
-* Pen and Paper
+- Pen and Paper
-    * Physical media has the drawback of being difficult to back up/distribute, **a fixed layout**, and mental/emotional overhead of manually scribbling the layout for each page.
+  - Physical media has the drawback of being difficult to back up/distribute, **a fixed layout**, and mental/emotional overhead of manually scribbling the layout for each page.
-    * ScriptEngine will empower Les Mills instructors using technology.
+  - ScriptEngine will empower Les Mills instructors using technology.

-- Alternatives/Competitors
+* Alternatives/Competitors
-- High-level tech-spec
+* High-level tech-spec
-- High-level func-spec
+* High-level func-spec

+{{< callout info >}}
+I actually got only halfway through this - it's not meant to be dot points but I'm going to leave it at that, since it's just a diary entry.
+{{< /callout >}}

 ## Why Build It?